 The truth is: a decided customer is a rare phenomenon in the e-commerce world.
 In most cases, people are sure only about their needs, and slightly know about the way they can be satisfied.
 There is a fine line between making proper suggestions and trying to sell more at a rate when a customer doesn’t see it as an aggressive tactic.

-Cross-selling and upselling techniques when used properly can be a delicate thing that works like a charm both for customers and businesses.
-And here’s the proof: about 35% of Amazon sales could be generated by cross-sales, a 2009 survey carried out by Internet Retailer says.
+Cross-selling and upselling strategies when used properly can be a delicate thing that works like a charm both for customers and businesses, therefore they are essential for businesses to boost their revenue and customer satisfaction.
+And here's the proof: about 35% of Amazon sales could be generated by cross-sales.

 Difference between cross-selling and upselling